eam-00/Linux-Notes/README.md

 Another option, on XFCE, would be to add an entry on:

-Settings > Session and Startup
+Settings > Session and Startup > Application Autostart > Add Application